therohitsingh/OnlineDocotorAppointmentandTreatment/README.md

-# Online Docotor Appointment And Treatment Website
+# Online Doctor Appointment And Treatment Website

 Hey , I am here with a new project called Online Doctor Appointment and Treatment Website